-- No separate dollar maximums or deductibles limited to coverage of sex reassignment surgeries and related procedures. - Explicit adequacy of network provisions apply.
-When the provider network has not adequate specialists (as determined by qualified area specialists), out-of-network providers will be covered at in-network rates, as well as coverage of travel and lodging to such specialists. - No other serious limitations.
+- No separate dollar maximums or deductibles limited to coverage of sex reassignment surgeries and related procedures. - The plan may not exclude any covered dependents, including children, from these benefits. - Explicit adequacy of network provisions apply.
+When the provider network has no adequate specialists (as determined by qualified area specialists), out-of-network providers will be covered at in-network rates, as well as coverage of travel and lodging to such specialists. - No other serious limitations.
 On a case by case basis, other serious limitations to coverage may be deemed sufficiently counterproductive to treatment success to disqualify a plan from eligibility.
 Two examples: a) Limitations on the time frame for or number of surgeries per individual would eliminate a plan from consideration (e.g., no "one surgery only" or "initial surgery" limitations); b) Similarly, exclusions for reversals of sex reassignment would also be regarded as unacceptable limits to coverage.